 4 – Leadership Theory and Skills

 Managing a company is one thing; leading it is quite another.
 While management duties can be documented, leadership is a difficult-to-define set of skills that varies according to the needs of a particular company.
-And the skills may have to evolve over time as the situation within the company, industry, and larger society changes.
+And the skills may have to evolve over time as the situation within the company, industry, and larger social changes.
 The “leadership theory and skills” book explains how to lead.
-It examines communication, problem solving, inspiring others, and other issues that will help leaders who wish to improve and grow their companies.
+It examines communication, problem-solving, inspiring others, and other issues that will help leaders who wish to improve and grow their companies.

 5 – Dealing with Change